alphagov/gsp/docs/gsp-shared-responsiblity-model.md

 ### Monitoring and responding to alerts

-It is the product team's responsibility to monitor their product/service (using tooling provided by TechOps - see above) and to respond to both monitoring and alerts as required.
+It is the product team's responsibility to monitor their product/service (using tooling provided by TechOps) and to respond to both monitoring and alerts as required.
 If the product team is unable to respond to the situation themselves or if it is categorised as a security incident, they should contact the Cyber Security team either on Slack or through the out-of-hours procedure, if necessary.

 Product teams are responsible for the development, maintenance and engineering of their use cases in Splunk.
 As their products develop, they should ensure their protective monitoring stays effective and relevant.
 Cyber Security will support teams where required.

-The product team is also expected to allocate time to defining service level indicators (SLIs) and objectives (SLOs), in order that we can collectively set up the correct monitoring and alerting.
+The product team is also expected to allocate time to defining service level indicators (SLIs) and objectives (SLOs), so that we can collectively set up the correct monitoring and alerting.

 ### User management